Monica Valentinelli: Career

 Monica Valentinelli contributed to All Flesh Must Be Eaten and the Ninja Burger RPG, and also served as Marketing Director for Steve Jackson Games.
 She rose to prominence as a game designer when Margaret Weis Productions hired her as lead writer and line manager of the Firefly RPG, which was released in 2014.
 After leaving MWP, Valentinelli was announced by Onyx Path Publishing as the lead designer for the second edition of Hunter: the Vigil.

 Aside from her contributions to roleplaying games, Valentinelli co-edited the anthology, Upside Down: Inverted Tropes in Storytelling with Jaym Gates.
-Publishers Weekly described as "both enjoyable to read and an incisive work of commentary on the genre" of speculative fiction.
+Publishers Weekly described this book as "both enjoyable to read and an incisive work of commentary on the genre" of speculative fiction.
 Charles de Lint wrote that he loved the anthology, Upside Down.
 Valentinelli has also authored reference works in the Firefly franchise for Titan Books, including the Firefly Encyclopedia and Firefly: The Gorramn Shiniest Language Guide and Dictionary in the 'Verse.